+- Accent

+- Shade

-Chinese Dogwood is recommended for the following landscape applications; - Accent - Shade Planting & Growing Chinese Dogwood will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
+Planting & Growing

+Satomi Chinese Dogwood will grow to be about 25 feet tall at maturity, with a spread of 25 feet.
 It has a low canopy with a typical clearance of 3 feet from the ground, and is suitable for planting under power lines.
 It grows at a medium rate, and under ideal conditions can be expected to live for 40 years or more.

-This tree does best in full sun to partial shade.
+This tree performs well in both full sun and full shade.
 It does best in average to evenly moist conditions, but will not tolerate standing water.
 It is very fussy about its soil conditions and must have rich, acidic soils to ensure success, and is subject to chlorosis (yellowing) of the foliage in alkaline soils.
 It is somewhat tolerant of urban pollution, and will benefit from being planted in a relatively sheltered location.
 Consider applying a thick mulch around the root zone in winter to protect it in exposed locations or colder microclimates.
-This species is not originally from North America.
+This is a selected variety of a species not originally from North America.